zlatanvasovic/hackwork/README.md

 ### HTTP headers

-`$header` is array of HTTP headers.
+`$header` is array of HTTP header messages.
 You can use headers with `$header['status-number']`.

 There is also a charset definition to ensure right charset is used everywhere.